mjc-school/MJC-School/stage #0/module #6. OOP Fundamentals/content.md

 class Smartphone {

     public Smartphone() {
-        // it is a constructor, which a special method
+        // it is a constructor, which is a special method
     }

     boolean isScreenTurnedOn = false; // an initial state of every smartphone is a turned-off screen;